 The most mind-blowing bit is that the Nvidia GTX 1080 Ti is doing all of this without any overclocking.
 Nvidia claims the card can be pushed as far as 2GHz, and while we haven’t quite pushed it that far yet we have been able to achieve a stably running system at 1.7-1.8GHz range.

-From top to bottom this is Nvidia’s most impressive graphics card to date.
-It’s remarkably more powerful than the original GTX 1080 while matching the Titan X’s gaming performance.
-You’re also looking at one of Nvidia’s coolest-running cards with plenty of overclocking potential.
+The Nvidia GeForce GTX 1080 Ti is one of the most impressive graphics cards of all time.
+It’s remarkably more powerful than the original GTX 1080 and matches the Titan X’s gaming performance.
+You’re also looking at one of Nvidia’s coolest-running cards with more than enough overclocking headroom.

 If you’ve been pining for Nvidia’s top GPU, but couldn’t stomach the $1,200 (£1,099, AU$1,599), the Nvidia GTX 1080 Ti looks much more appetizing at $699 or £699 (about AU$930).